 During a 2013 Recreation Use and Needs Study at the KT Project (Duke Energy 2014), one third of the people surveyed stated nothing detracts from the scenic quality of Lake Jocassee.
-Almost half of Lake Jocassee respondents listed low-water levels as the main detraction to visual resources while in a 2007 Recreation Use and Needs Study only 36 percent of respondents listed low-water levels as a detraction.
-No respondents listed "development" as detracting from scenic and visual qualities of the area (Duke Energy 2014).
+Almost half of Lake Jocassee respondents listed low-water levels as the main detraction to visual resources while in a 2007 Recreation Use and Needs Study only 36 percent of respondents listed low-water levels as a detracting from scenic and visual qualities of the area (Duke Energy 2014).